 Can you profit from a short squeeze?

 Traders can, of course, make huge profits from short squeezes.
-However, this is a strategy that is hard to predict.
+However, this is a trading strategy that is hard to predict.
 No one knows when a short squeeze is going to happen and even a high short interest might not trigger a squeeze as indicated in the research we mentioned above.

 Is short selling a good strategy?

 No, short selling is most likely not a good strategy and short selling is difficult.
 When you are short, you are betting against the long-term tailwind in stocks.
 The stock market has risen about 10% annually for over a century, and it goes without saying that it’s hard to make money on the short side by betting against this tailwind.

 Nonetheless, short-selling could be part of other strategies, like for example pairs trading.
 Even though shorting might not be so effective in the long run, it can still offer good risk mitigation for a portfolio.
 We have described the value of risk mitigation in a previous article about Mark Spitznagel’s Safe Haven Investing.

 Even for short-term traders, you can find a few short setups that offer good risk and reward.
 We present a few of those in our monthly Trading Edges.